 A little historyHigh altitude valley of the kingdom of Piedmont-Sardinia

 Haute Maurienne was attached to France in 1860.
-There is still a beautiful friendship, strong of twinning with our Italian neighbors (Val Cenis-Bramans and Giaglione, Modane and Bardonecchia).
+There remains a beautiful friendship, strong of twinning with our Italian neighbors (Val Cenis-Bramans and Giaglione, Modane and Bardonecchia).
 In the summer, the Mont Cenis plateau takes on its Italian accent (the plateau was Italian until the Second World War): you can meet French holidaymakers as well as inhabitants of Turin looking for fresh air.
 From these ancestral links, there are also meetings at the top of our passes and mountains.
-For example, on the first Sunday of August, a pilgrimage brings together the inhabitants of Bessans and Suse at the summit of Rochemelon, on the French-Italian border, at an altitude of 3538 meters!
+For example, on the first Sunday of August, a pilgrimage brings together the inhabitants of Bessans and Suse at the summit of the Pointe de Rochemelon, on the French-Italian border, at an altitude of 3538 meters!

 Visit Turin and SusaMuseums, Roman remains, squares and markets